This post may contain affiliate links. Please read my disclosure policy.

 Peel a whole head or bulb of garlic, put it in the mortar and pestle, and add about 1/2 tsp of salt to it.
 Now take your frustrations on that poor garlic and crush away at it until it looks like a paste.

-To the mortar add a tablespoon of olive oil then about 1/4 cup of cold water and mix everything well together.
+To the mortar add the parsley, a tablespoon of olive oil then about 1/4 cup of cold water and mix everything well together.
 This is all you need to do for this sauce.

 How to Roast a Chicken